-Any slot car brands comparison should consider the long history of the hobby and the variety of options still available today.
+Any slot car brand comparison should consider the long history of the hobby and the variety of options still available today.
 Ever since the late 60s, kids with the need for speed always aspired for these intricate car and track sets that come in various pieces and configurations.

-Over time, the digital system has risen in popularity among hobbyists, having the ability to simulate real race things like fuel needs, lap times, among others.
+Over time, the digital system has risen in popularity among hobbyists, able to simulate real race things like fuel needs and lap times, among others.
 Over time, brands had come and gone, and some stood the test of time.

 Popular Slot Car Brands – The Beginning

-They started with rubber tracks in 1957, and then moved on to plastic in 1962, for their so-called Classic series, which was the default line until ’01.
-Classic-series track sets have a pair of spoon shaped connectors in every segment, and had analog controllers.
+They started with rubber tracks in 1957 and then moved on to plastic in 1962 for their so-called Classic series, which was the default line until ’01.
+Classic-series track sets have a pair of spoon-shaped connectors in every segment and have analog controllers.

 Sport replaced Classic in 2001, with deeper slots, smoother surfaces, and new connectors as modifications to the old set.
-Their cars hail from different illustrious series, ranging from Formula 1, WRC, WEC, and Super GT.
+In addition, their cars hail from different illustrious series, including Formula 1, WRC, WEC, and Super GT.

-Another criticism is that the knurled axles made it difficult to replace wheels and gears, making servicing a challenge.
-The unique guide design is also a point of critique, also cited to be a challenge to replace once busted, since only they have something similar.
+Another criticism is that the knurled axles made it difficult to replace wheels and gears, making servicing challenges.
+Finally, the unique guide design is also a point of critique, also cited to be a challenge to replace once busted since only they have something similar.

-Carrera, a more contemporary brand, has quite the mucky history, one which took a dark turn.
+Carrera, a more contemporary brand, has quite the mucky history, which took a dark turn.
 Born in Germany, it shares its name with the real-life Carrera line of car manufacturer Porsche.
-Josef Neuheirl started the company in 1920s, when he moved to Fürth to formally start the business.
+Josef Neuheirl started the company in the 1920s when he moved to Fürth to formally start the business.

-They went and re-launched the 1:24 and 1:34 lines as a premium product, and soon turned digital, along with a new 1:43 line called Carrera Go!, which endears itself to children.
+They went and re-launched the 1:24 and 1:34 lines as a premium product and soon turned digital, along with a new 1:43 line called Carrera Go!, which endears itself to children.
 As of late, they re-earned their place in the luxury department once more.